Unity-Technologies/unityscript2csharp/readme.md

 ### How to use

-First, download the tool from [here](https://drive.google.com/open?id=0B7GZ512tQYxkM3RZUnQ0ZlVqWjQ) (you can also check the code in the branch scripting/drop-us-support). (latest version is 1.0.6416.19059)
+First, download the tool from [here](https://github.com/Unity-Technologies/unityscript2csharp/releases).

-Before running the conversion tool it is recommend:
+Before running the conversion tool:

+1. Backup your project

 1. Keep in mind that you'll have best results (i.e, a smoother conversion process) if your UnityScripts have  *#pragma strict* applied to them.

-2. Backup your project

-3. Launch Unity editor and make sure you allow APIUpdater to run and update any obsolete API usages.
+1. Launch Unity editor and make sure you allow APIUpdater to run and update any obsolete API usages.
 This is necessary to avoid compilation errors during the conversion.

 Next step is to run the application (UnityScript2CSharp.exe) passing the path to the project (**-p**) the Unity root installation folder (**-u**) and any additional assembly references (**-r**) used by the UnityScript scripts.
 Bellow you can find a list of valid command line arguments and their meaning:

 | Argument | Meaning |
 |----------------|-----------------------------------|